sakopov/Pipes/README.md

    - Set AccountId of cicd account
    - Pass in name of master stack (lowercase)

-After SDLC stacks have been created, update the Master stack.
+After SDLC stacks have been created, update the master stack within the cicd account.
    - Set AllEnvironmentsCreated = True

-Edit your pipelines file.
+Edit your Pipelines.json file as needed.
 Enjoy!